top of page

 As a kid, I used to dream about this stage of my life.
 Being a mum, a wife, having my own home, and career.
 I had reached it, so why didn’t I feel happy?

-My mind was always somewhere else, thinking about when we were leaving, or everything waiting for me the next week.
+I would be on vacation with my family, but not really there.
+My mind was always somewhere else, thinking about when we were leaving, or everything waiting for me when I got home.

 I was either snapping at the kids or withdrawn from my husband, always seeing the negative, always feeling off.

-I felt numb.
-Even in moments that were meant to feel special, Christmas, birthdays, vacations, I couldn’t feel them.
+I felt numb, even in moments that were meant to feel special, Christmas, birthdays, vacations, I couldn’t feel them.
 It was like the world had lost its colour.

 And I started to believe something was wrong with me.
-If I wasn’t feeling happy, I must be doing something wrong.
+If I wasn’t feeling happy, I must be doing something wrong, so I tried to fix it.
+I began trying to chase a feeling through achievement.

 If I followed this diet, I’d feel better.